Are the same that burn crosses

 - Mohs Scale of Rock and Metal Hardness: 6-7

-- Not the Intended Use: Tom Morello's claim to fame as a guitar player is in how he occasionally elicits very unexpected sounds from his electric guitars; most famously the turntable-like sounds on "Bulls on Parade", which he does by rubbing the strings with one hand and alternating turned-up and muted pickups with the other.
+- Not the Intended Use: Tom Morello's claim to fame as a guitar player is in how he occasionally elicits very unexpected sounds from his electric guitars, the most famous example of which are the turntable-like sounds on "Bulls on Parade" which he does by rubbing the strings with one hand and alternating turned-up and muted pickups with the other.
 The instrumental on "Testify" has him using the amplifier jack and hitting the guitar bridge with it.
 He once spoke in an interview of arriving at the Fender factory to take possession of a custom guitar he'd ordered and seeing another similar one being brought back; when informed that it had defective electronics that caused unwanted noises, he bought it as well.

 - Performance Video: Several include snippets, but "Sleep Now in the Fire" deserves an honorary mention, with the band playing on the steps of Federal Hall.
 Without a permit.
-It's directed by Michael Moore.
+It was also directed by Michael Moore.

 - Protest Song: The whole discography, to varying degrees of specificity.